 SNOW, SNOW, SNOW!

 We have been busy reading books about Snow.
 We read The Snowy Day by Ezra Jack Keats.
 Then we woke up on Wednesday morning and discovered all this new snow outside our windows, just like Peter in the book we read.
-Unfortunately it has been too cold to go outside and play in all this wonderful snow.
 We have been doing snow projects in the classroom and even put some snow in our water table so we could play with it.

 We have been experimenting with thermometers to see the temperature of water fall and rise.
 This lent itself to talking about keeping things cold with insulation.
 Jen and I brought in a cooler and we placed ice cubes to illustrate the the fact that if the ice is insulated, it melts slower.